Lee-Enfield rifle 303 No.4 Mark 1.

 The well-known Lee-Enfield rifle began its service with the British Army in 1895 and ran into some 27 different models before being replaced by a self-loader in 1957.
 The most famous model was probably the Mark 3, the ‘Short’ Lee-Enfield, so-called because it introduced a new idea into military rifles.
 Prior to its introduction (in 1903) it was customary to produce two rifle type weapons, one a long rifle for infantry use and one a short carbine for cavalry and other mounted troops such as engineers and artillery.
 The ‘Short’ Lee-Enfield was shorter than a normal ‘long’ rifle, and longer than a carbine, and thus it was possible to standardize on one weapon for all branches of the Army.

 The No.4 rifle was much like the earlier Mark 6, but there were numerous small changes which simplified production.
 It was first issued late in 1939, though not officially adopted until 13 February 1941.
-Well over a million were made during the war, both in Britain and across the Atlantic in the USA and Canada, and after some misgivings by old soldiers who missed the immaculate finish of the Mark 3, the No.4 became liked and trusted in its turn.
-It remains in service as a sniping rifle, using 7.62mm NATO ammunition.
+Well over one million were made from November 1939 onwards during the Second World War, both in Britain and across the Atlantic in the USA and Canada, and after some misgivings by old soldiers who missed the immaculate finish of the Mark 3, the No.4 became liked and trusted in its turn.
+It remained in service as a sniping rifle, using 7.62 mm NATO ammunition.